How to Choose the Best Mouth Guard for Braces [Updated]

 If your child plays sports once in a while, you may be able to get away with a boil-and-bite mouth guard.
 Boil-and-bite mouth guards conform to your child’s teeth for a fit that isn’t too loose or tight.
 While these mouth guards aren’t as good as the ones made by our dentist, they’re better than nothing.

 FIND A MOUTH GUARD THAT’S SAFE AND COMFORTABLE

 Children (and adults) won’t wear mouth guards that are uncomfortable.
 This is why our dentist makes custom mouth guards that let your child talk and breathe with ease.
 Our sports mouth guards also have a slimmer design that won’t trigger your child’s gag reflex.
 The protective material of our mouth guards is designed to absorb impact, protecting your child’s teeth and gums.

-Therecommends mouth guards that allow players to breathe, speak, and drink comfortably.
-However, many generic braces mouth guards are rubbery and bulky, which can trigger your child’s gag reflex.
-When your child is trying to focus on playing their best game, you want to make sure they’re not distracted by an ill-fitting mouth guard.
-“One size fits all” mouth guards are also too loose to offer any real protection to your child’s teeth and braces.
+When your child is trying to focus on playing their best game, you want to make sure they’re not distracted by an ill-fitting sports mouth guard.
+The American Dental Association recommends mouth guards that allow players to breathe, speak, and drink comfortably.
+Yet, many generic mouth guards are rubbery and bulky, which can trigger your child’s gag reflex.
+“One-size-fits-all” mouth guards are also too loose to offer any real protection to your child’s teeth and braces.